PyramidTechnologies/escpos/README.md

 Official Reliance Thermal Printer ESC/POS Command Set Documentation

+## Setup

+It is recommended that you create a virtual environment for this project.
+Conda or venv are fine.
+Once configured, activate your environment before proceeding.

+For quick development, we recommend VS Code + https://github.com/vscode-restructuredtext/vscode-restructuredtext to edit and preview the docs locally.
+Be sure to launch `code .` from your activate Python environment for the VS Code plugin to work properly.
+Alternatively `make html`, you can manually build and view in your browser.

 ## Building

+    pip install docutils
     pip install sphinx_rtd_theme
     pip install sphinx==1.2.2
+    pip install sphinx-autobuild

 (Can't use requirements.txt as that will break the build server for some reason)